 An investigation that, at least in part, led to the resignation of Keizer City Manager Chris Eppley cost the city more than $7,900.

-Jim Ferraris, a recently retired police chief, conducting the inquiry into the incident.
+Jim Ferraris, a recently retired police chief, conducted the inquiry into the incident.

 Keizertimes requested a copy of the invoice the city received from Ferraris Investigations & Consulting.
 The request was promptly fulfilled and the invoice includes an itemized list of expenses.
-Keizertimes has also requested a copy of the investigation report.
+The paper did not receive a response to a request for the investigation report by press time.

 The total billed to the city was $7, 961.70.

 It was announced Thursday, April 1, that Eppley had offered his resignation, which the council accepted.
-Eppley will receive six months salary and a year’s worth of insurance coverage in exchange for not filing a lawsuit against the city.
+Eppley is expected to receive six months salary and a year’s worth of insurance coverage in exchange for not filing a lawsuit against the city.

 A statement read by Mayor Cathy Clark implied that Eppley’s due process rights might have been violated when a portion of his incident report on the matter was made public.